rozbb/draft-waict-transparency/waict-apis.md

   }
 }
 ```
-If the site intends to unenroll, the site serves the special value:
+If the site intends to unenroll, the site responds with the special value:
 ```json
 {
   "asset_hosts": [],